-This Paleo Pumpkin Cheesecake is a deliciously rich and creamy fall dessert that’s great anytime and elegant enough for the holidays.
+This Vegan Pumpkin Cheesecake is a deliciously rich and creamy fall dessert that’s great anytime and elegant enough for the holidays.
 It has a sweet almond-date crust with a silky smooth pumpkin cashew filling.
 You’ll love that it’s gluten-free, dairy-free, paleo and vegan, but tastes just as good as a real cheesecake.

 Before we get to the recipes I want to tell you about something you can do to stay calm and centered as we head into the chaos of election day and the holidays.